This easy chocolate banana bread recipe is moist and rich. Chocolate bread is the perfect recipe for brunch, a snack, or even dessert!

 - Pour the batter into the loaf pan and top with chopped walnuts.

-- Bake 55 to 65 minutes, until a tester or toothpick inserted into the center of the cake comes out clean.
-Cool in the pan for 10 to 15 minutes, then run a knife around the edge and invert it onto a cooling rack.
+- Bake 55 to 65 minutes (insert a toothpick into the center of the loaf: if it comes out clean, it’s done!)
+Cool in the pan for 15 minutes.
+Then run a knife around the edge and invert the loaf onto a cooling rack.
 Serve warm or at room temperature.
-The bread keeps up to 4 days at room temperature wrapped in foil.
+The bread keeps up to 4 days at room temperature wrapped in aluminum foil.

 Adapted from Smitten Kitchen